aidanwhiteley/books/README.md

 You will also need access to a Mongo instance.
 The connection URL (in the yml files) will result in the automatic creation of a Mongo database and the two required collections (dependant on the security config of your Mongo install).

+Check the console log when running in production - you should see **NO** warning messages!

 ### How to build and run
 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary